-National EMS Memorial Criteria
+National EMS Memorial Criteria for consideration

 - Nominees must not have been previously honored by the National EMS Memorial Service.